xrxs1700/walmart-sales-analysis/README.md

 1. (Optional) create a virtual environment.
 2. Install requirements: `pip install dash plotly pandas numpy`.
 3. Launch with `python app.py` and open the printed URL (defaults to http://127.0.0.1:8050/).

-## Highlights
-- Demonstrates a repeatable data-wrangling pipeline.
-- Converts stakeholder questions into concise pandas analyses with clear commentary and visuals.
-- Couples statistical summaries with narrative insights so non-technical readers can follow the story.

 ## Author
 **Iris Shtutman**